 Armistice of Cassibile – Italy surrendered to the Allies

 In May 1943, Borghese replaced Ernesto Forza as Commander of the Decima Flottiglia MAS.
 Two months later, in July 1943, the Allies landed in Sicily and soon started bombing the city of Rome.
 The Italian population grew weary of the war and on Aug.
 25, 1943, Mussolini was arrested on the Italian king’s orders.
 In early Sept.
-1943, Italy officialy surrendered to the Allies with giving specific orders to the armed forces.
+1943, Italy officialy surrendered to the Allies without giving specific orders to the armed forces.

 Germany, the former ally, saw this as a treasonous act and immediately occupied large parts of Italy.
 Italian soldiers were rounded up.
 They had to hand over their arms and choose between keep fighting with Germany or be deported for slave labour.
 Around 30,000 Italian soldiers were killed for not surrendering their arms.
 Another 700,000 were sent to Germany for slave labour, where ten thousands of them died.